cloedu87/light_bubble/README.md

 A library for calculating time dilation effects in special and general relativity.

+thanks to @ScienceClicEN for the inspiration in the great [video about general relativity](https://www.youtube.com/watch?v=PCujLVSRuMk)

 ## Overview

 This library provides functions to calculate time dilation in various relativistic scenarios: